-For many couples, the thought of hosting a big, traditional event can feel overwhelming, expensive, and even a little impersonal.
+For many couples, the thought of hosting a big, traditional wedding ceremony can feel overwhelming, expensive, and even a little impersonal.
 That’s why more and more people are choosing an elopement wedding—and not in the secretive, last-minute way you might be imagining.

 Elopements today are intimate, meaningful, and deeply intentional celebrations of love.
 If you’re curious about whether eloping is right for you, here are ten thoughtful, experience-driven reasons to consider it.